zakirullin/cognitive-load/README.md

 ## Tight coupling with a framework
 Frameworks evolve at their own pace, which in most cases doesn't match the lifecycle of our project.

-By relying too heavily on a framework, we force all upcoming developers to learn that framework first (or its particular version).
+There's a lot of "magic" in frameworks.
+By relying too heavily on a framework, **we force all upcoming developers to learn that framework as well**.
+It can take months.
 Even though frameworks enable us to launch MVPs in a matter of days, in the long run they tend to add unnecessary complexity and cognitive load.

 Worse yet, at some point frameworks can become a significant constraint when faced with a new requirement that just doesn't fit the architecture.
 From here onwards people end up forking a framework and maintaining their own custom version.
 Imagine the amount of cognitive load a newcomer would have to build (i.e. learn this custom framework) in order to deliver any value. `🤯`

 **By no means do we advocate to invent everything from scratch!**

 We can write code in a somewhat framework-agnostic way.
 The business logic should not reside within a framework; rather, it should use the framework's components.
 Put a framework outside of your core logic.
 Use the framework in a library-like fashion.
 This would allow new contributors to add value from day one, without the need of going through debris of framework-related complexity first.

-How many of you deal with frameworks today, that require you to know [special magic](https://www.infoq.com/presentations/8-lines-code-refactoring)?

 ## Hexagonal/Onion architecture
 There is a certain engineering excitement about all this stuff.